handeyeco/Grandbot/guide.md

 #### Base note length

- - Submenu: Sequence (`SEqu`)
+ - Submenu: Sequence
  - MIDI CC: 20
  - Display: `nL`
  - Options: Random (`rA`), 16th (`16`), 8th (`8`), quarter (` 1`), half (`HA`), whole (`1-`), double whole (`2-`)
  - Default: Random

 The starting note length for each step in the sequence.
-This can be modified by difference settings like double length chance, half length chance, and ratchet chance.
+This can be modified by different settings like double length chance, half length chance, and ratchet chance.

-When set to random, the different base length is picked (between 16th, 8th, and quarter) when generating a new sequence.
+When set to random, a different base length is picked (between 16th, 8th, and quarter) each time a new sequence is generated.

 ---

 #### Sequence length

-- Submenu: Sequence (`SEqu`)
+- Submenu: Sequence
 - MIDI CC: 21
 - Display: `SL`
 - Options: Random (`rA`), 1-8 bars